laclouis5/globox/README.md

 ## Acknowledgement

 This repo is based on the work of [Rafael Padilla](https://github.com/rafaelpadilla/review_object_detection_metrics).
-The goal of this repo is to improve the performance and flexibility and to provide additional tools.

 ## Contribution